A girl staring at the camera in front of a brick wall.

 • Talk to someone you trust

-This can feel really difficult and awkward, but most people have been worried about money at one point or another.
+This can feel really tough and awkward, but most people have been worried about money at one point or another.
 They might be able to offer you advice that you hadn’t thought of before.

 • Make a list of what's important to you